strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 The Documentation plugin will use the registered overrides to replace the value of common keys on the generated documentation with what the override provides.
 If no common keys are found, the plugin will add new keys to the generated documentation.

-If the override completely replaces what the documentation generates then you can specify that generation is no longer necessary by providing the names of the apis or plugins to exclude in the options key array `excludeFromGeneration`.
+If the override completely replaces what the documentation generates, you can specify that generation is no longer necessary by providing the names of the APIs or plugins to exclude in the options key array `excludeFromGeneration`.

 If the override should only be applied to a specific version then the override must include a value for `info.version` , otherwise the override will run on all documentation versions.